dongyuanjushi/dongyuanjushi/README.md

 🔭 I’m an second-year CS PhD student of Rutgers
 📫 How to reach me: marknju2018@gmail.com

-🌱 I’m actively contributing on open-sourced projects on language agents, LLM-serve.
+🌱 I’m actively contributing on open-sourced projects on language agent, LLM-served system.

 <!--
 **dongyuanjushi/dongyuanjushi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.